-There’s no worse feeling than getting halfway through your workout and hitting a wall (except maybe struggling from the start).
-Bonking happens, and so do crummy workouts.
-Even the most conditioned athletes have an off day now and again.
-If you’re looking for ways to help boost your energy, reduce fatigue, and perform at your peak, consider taking pre-workout supplements.* But which supplements work — and which ones are a waste of money?
+If you're looking for ways to help boost your energy, reduce fatigue, and perform at your peak, you've likely considered taking a pre-workout supplement.
+But which ones work — and which are a waste of money?

 Before you suffer through another so-so workout or shell out for the first supplement you see, learn what the experts and the research have to say.
-Here’s a rundown of five common ingredients in top pre-workout supplements.
+Here's a rundown of the most common pre-workout ingredients.

 Get a performance boost for your next workout with LADDER Pre-Workout.
 Try it here!

 Some pre-workout supplements, like LADDER Pre-Workout, contain beta-alanine, an amino acid that plays a role in helping support muscle endurance during tough workouts.* According to research, beta-alanine can help:

 This amino acid can also cause an interesting side effect: “For some people, beta-alanine excites sensory neurons in the skin, causing a slight tingling sensation that is harmless and temporary," says Trevor Thieme, CSCS, senior director of fitness and nutrition content at Openfit.